 3. Assessment marks prior to the final exam will be displayed on the course website on MyUni.
 Students are encouraged to check their marks and notify the lecturer of any discrepancies.

-4. All submissions must be typed (NOT hand-written).
-Hand-written assignments or the exams will not be graded.
+4. All submissions must be types (NOT hand-written).
+Hand-written assignments will not be graded.

 Presentation of Assignments

 1. Students must retain a copy of all assignments submitted.

 2. All individual assignments must be attached to an Assignment Cover Sheet that must be signed and dated by the student before submission.
 The Lecturer will withhold students’ results until such time as the student has signed the Assignment Cover Sheet.

 3. Students may not submit work for an assignment that has previously been submitted for this course or any other course.